 Day 9: STROLL THE ALLEYS OF LIJIANG OLD TOWN IN YUNNAN PROVINCE, CHINA

-First thing in the morning you take a first stroll through the apparently countless narrow lanes and canals crisscrossing the old town.
+First thing in the morning you take a stroll through the apparently countless narrow lanes and canals crisscrossing the old town.
 You also learn more about the secrets of the mystic Naxi Dongba culture.

 An earthquake destroyed most of the city in 1996, and after its reconstruction, part of the old town of Lijiang was listed by the UNESCO as a World Heritage site.